dustin-decker/featuremill/README.md

 ### How I use featuremill

 For each incoming sample being processed, I `append` the returned string or expanded slice to a `features` slice.
-To assemble the final sample in libsvm format, just join it with the sample label:
+To assemble the final sample in libsvm format, just sort and join it with the sample label:

 ``` go
 sort.Strings(features)